 Malcolm Young permanently retired from AD/DC in mid-2014 due to his recently diagnosed dementia.
 On November 18, 2017, he passed away from the disease and its complications at 64 years of age.

-AC/DC is most often considered to be Rock, Metal, Hard Rock, Heavy Metal, Blues Rock, Classic Rock, Rock & Roll, and Australian Rock.
+AC/DC is most often considered to be Rock, Metal, Hard Rock, Classic Rock, Blues Rock, Heavy Metal, Rock And Roll, Australian, Rock & Roll, and Australian Rock.

-The last AC/DC concert was on December 03, 2022 at Tailgaters Sports Bar & Grill in Bolingbrook, Illinois, United States.
-The bands that performed were: AC/DC / Van Halen.
+The last AC/DC concert was on October 07, 2023 at Empire Polo Club in Indio, California, United States.
+The bands that performed were: AC/DC / Ozzy Osbourne.

-The songs that AC/DC performs live vary, but here's the latest setlist that we have from the September 04, 2022 concert:
+The songs that AC/DC performs live vary, but here's the latest setlist that we have from the October 07, 2023 concert at Empire Polo Club in Indio, California, United States: